 Paleo Mozzarella and more!

 If you’re looking for paleo recipes that aren’t super complicated, this book is the holy grail.
-I wrote it with the intention of making a paleo lifestyle as easy as possible, with plenty of accommodations and variations for those eat AIP and those who want to keep it keto.
+I wrote it with the intention of making a paleo lifestyle as easy as possible, with plenty of accommodations and variations for those who eat AIP and those who want to keep it keto.
 Made Whole Made Simple is my second book, a guide to healing yourself with strong foundational health and therapeutic nutrients.
-I teach you how to use every day, real food ingredients to support your system, and the habits to compliment your food choices.
+I teach you how to use everyday, real food ingredients to support your system, and the habits to complement your food choices.

 The base for this magical dairy-free cheese is cashews/cauliflower or diced summer squash for AIP and diced parsnips.
 Then my umami secret weapon fish sauce, just trust me on that one.
 A little vinegar for tang and seasonings.
 Your eyes might not believe it, but your mouth will!

 Frequently Asked Questions

 Yes!
 Making with cashews or with cauliflower or squash, both work really well and the result will be amazing.

 Umami!
 The little crystals you find on aged parmesan cheese?
 That’s umami!
 Fish sauce and nutritional yeast are both umami too.
 That’s what makes this taste cheesy.

 No, the gelatin is what makes it firm and what makes it melt.
 Some folks use agar agar for plant based foods, but I’m not super familiar with how much you would use.